-This document defines the vision and land use policies for the plan area and provides specific direction to guide the preservation of historic neighborhoods and future growth and development, consistent with the Centers, Corridors and Wedges Growth Framework (adopted August 2010).
+This document defines the vision and land use policies for the Plan Area and provides specific direction to guide future growth and development, consistent with the Centers, Corridors and Wedges Growth Framework.
+More detailed information about the plan can be found in the Concept Plan.